Sjord/Sjord.github.io/_posts/2018-01-02-grepping-functions-with-antlr.md

 date: 2018-04-11
 ---

 In order to find security bugs it is helpful to find specific patterns of code.
-In this post we will create a programming language parser to help us find certain methods.
+In this post we will create a programming language parser to help us find vulnerable methods.

 <!-- photo source: https://www.pexels.com/photo/animal-antler-antlers-blur-219906/ -->